Yelp/detect-secrets/README.md

 but preventing this issue from getting any larger, without dealing with the potentially gargantuous effort of moving existing secrets away.

-It does this by running periodic diff outputs against heuristically crafted regex statements, to identify whether any *new* secret has been committed.
+It does this by running periodic diff outputs against heuristically-crafted regex statements, to identify whether any *new* secret has been committed.
 This way, it avoids the overhead of digging through all git history, as well as the need to scan the entire repository every time.